hope0hermes/SharedWorkflows/docs/PUBLISHING.md

 # Publishing Guide: From Code to Package Distribution

-This guide covers everything you need to know about publishing Python packages using SharedWorkflows and GitHub Packages.
+This guide covers everything you need to know about publishing Python packages using SharedWorkflows.
 It includes a crash tutorial for the complete release process.

 ## Table of Contents